 Too often, business owners focus on their top line as the most important measure of their success.
 However, maintaining a healthy bottom line is essential to your prosperity.
 Here are five easy ways painting contractors can save money, cut costs and improve profitability.

-- PRO benefits.
 Make sure you take advantage of the discounts that are available to you as a PRO.
-Your Sherwin-Williams PRO account affords you everyday low pricing, case savings, access to exclusive sales available through the S-W PRO app, and a wealth of other money-saving benefits.
-You’ll receive emails just for pros with exclusive coupons and business-building ideas, including the biannual Blue Bucket Sale where you’ll receive a whopping 35% off your purchases in March and September.
+Your Sherwin-Williams PRO account affords you everyday low pricing, case savings, access to exclusive sales available through the PRO app, and a wealth of other money-saving benefits.
+You’ll receive emails just for pros with exclusive coupons and business-building ideas, including the biannual Blue Bucket Sale where you’ll receive 35 percent off your purchases in March and September.
 Receive text-only offers sent right to your phone – just text your zip code to 72468 (PAINT) to sign up.
 And, by creating a mySW profile, you’ll be able to buy online any time and take advantage of any PRO offer right from your phone, tablet or laptop.

 This article was published Feb.
 20, 2020.
 Get more expert tips for building and managing your painting business in the PPC digital edition archives.